What’s the deal with keto pills coming out? There are so many of them, and they all claim good results. Are they worth trying?

 Since dietary supplements, like keto (short for ketogenic) pills, are not regulated by the Food and Drug Administration (FDA), you are wise to gather information before buying.
 Keto supplements have emerged as a result of the latest fad diet, the ketogenic diet.

 Ketosis is a survival mechanism; it is not your body’s normal state of being.
-It’s a process given to us by Mother Nature so that the body can survive during a time when food is seriously scarce.
+It’s a process given to us by Mother Nature so the body can survive when food is seriously scarce.
 For example, if you were lost in the desert for 40 days, surviving on bugs, wild berries, and water, your body would go into ketosis until your usual food supply is restored.

 The ketogenic pill contains ketone esters and ketone salts.
 The studies to test the effectiveness of these supplements are few.
 Manufacturers of these products often claim to be supported by science.
 In reality, they rely on testimonials and crafty marketing techniques to sell their products.
 Let’s evaluate some of the claims:

 1. Keto supplements will put your body into ketosis without following the ketogenic diet.
 This claim is false.
 Ketosis is a physiological state that takes three to four days and must occur in the absence of adequate carbohydrate intake.
 There is no way around it.

 2. Provides energy- True, ketone supplements will offer a small amount of energy if your body is in ketosis.
 Some supplements also contain caffeine, which will give you a boost.

 3. Weight loss-The keto pill itself does not produce weight loss.
 If calories are sufficiently reduced, you will lose weight.